Freenove/Freenove_ESP32_Display/docs/source/fnk0103/codes/tutorial/Preface.rst

 .. image:: ../_static/imgs/Preface/Preface10.png
     :align: center

-2. Turn to the main interface of your computer, select "This PC" and right-click to select "Manage".
+2. Turn to the main interface of your computer, select “**This PC**” and right-click to select “**Manage**”.

 .. image:: ../_static/imgs/Preface/Preface11.png
     :align: center

-3. Click "Device Manager".
-If your computer has installed CH343, you can see"USB-Enhances-SERIAL CH343 (COMx)".
+3. Click “Device Manager”.
+If your computer has installed CH340, you can see“USB-SERIAL CH340 (COMx)”.
 And you can click :ref:`here <Programming_Software>` to move to the next step.

 .. image:: ../_static/imgs/Preface/Preface12.png
     :align: center

-Installing CH343
+Installing CH340
 ----------------------

-1. First, download CH343 driver, click http://www.wch-ic.com/search?t=all&q=ch343 to download the appropriate one based on your operating system.
+1. First, download CH340 driver, click http://www.wch-ic.com/search?q=CH340&t=downloads to download the appropriate one based on your operating system.

 .. image:: ../_static/imgs/Preface/Preface13.png
     :align: center

-If you would not like to download the installation package, you can open "Freenove_Media_Kit_for_ESP32-S3/CH343", we have prepared the installation package.
+If you would not like to download the installation package, you can open "“Freenove_ESP32_Display/CH340", we have prepared the installation package.

 .. image:: ../_static/imgs/Preface/Preface14.png
     :align: center

-2. Open the folder "Freenove_Media_Kit_for_ESP32-S3/CH343/Windows/"
+2. Open the folder “Freenove_ESP32_Display/CH340/Windows/”

 .. image:: ../_static/imgs/Preface/Preface15.png
     :align: center

-3. Double click "CH343SER.EXE".
+3. Double click “**CH341SER.EXE**”.

 .. image:: ../_static/imgs/Preface/Preface16.png
     :align: center